Basis-Health/readb/README.md

 - **delete**: Delete a key, does not delete any links or actual data
 - **persist**: Persist the new links to the database

-### index-write feature

-- **new_index_table**: Create a new index table
-  - get: Get the value associated with a key.
-  - insert: Insert a new key-value pair into the index table
-  - load: Load the index table from the path
-  - persist: Persist the index table to the path

 ### remote-cloning feature
 - **clone_from(address, path, compression)**
   - Clone the database from a remote address to a local path